-Several years ago I recall working with Dave, a CEO/Business Owner of a 500 person company, who wanted his employees to willingly make suggestions to improve and grow the business.
+Several years ago I recall working with Dave, a CEO/Business Owner of a 500 person company, who wanted his employees to willingly make suggestions to improve and grow the business to create a competitive advantage.
 He truly believed he created the environment for employees to contribute in this way.
 In an Executive Team meeting I attended, one of the executives suggested an approach to a particularly thorny business situation.
 Immediately, all heads in the room turned to Dave at the head of the table, to “read” his reaction to the idea!

 Dave had a desire to behave in a certain way, yet his actions demonstrated the complete opposite.
 I had an opportunity to give Dave this feedback privately and this new awareness on his part was a major catalyst in helping him adjust his actions going forward.